Sonoport/sonoport.github.io/_posts/2015-08-25-prototyping-synths-with-AudioKeys.markdown

 Copy and paste the dist folder, images folder, your new js folder, and the `index.html` file into a new directory and name it audiokeysJS.

 Phew!
 That's it.
 Now all you have to do is run a server inside of your root directory named audiokeysJS.
 NPM has a very usefull [command line tool to run a local server](https://www.npmjs.com/package/http-server).

 ###<span style="color:darkblue">A look inside the code</span>###

 Kyle has provided us a great user interface showing us which keys match to which pitch.
 These are the images we find inside of the `index.html` file.

 <img src="./img/audiokeys-mapping-rows1.jpg" alt="AuioKeys">
 <img src="./img/audiokeys-mapping-rows2.jpg" alt="AuioKeys">

 Let's take a look at the JavaScript and webaudio code.
 We won't look at how AudioKeys works per se, but we will take a look at how easy it is to use AudioKeys to make webaudio more musical.

 ###JavaScript###

 If we open up our nice new `index.js` file, we will see how Kyle impliments AudioKeys inside of his own demo.

-The code above line 31 `var oscillators = {}` shows us how to define polyphony, the number of rows we need, and the priority of our polyphony.
+The [code above line 73](https://github.com/kylestetz/AudioKeys/blob/master/test/index.html#L73) `var oscillators = {}` shows us how to define polyphony, the number of rows we need, and the priority of our polyphony.
 Priority simply means that we either give precedance to the first note or last note played within our chord.
 An example would be if we only have 4 note polyphony, and we decide to play a fifth, do we want to hear that fifth note or do we want to give precedance to the notes already being played?

 Kyle defines these with the string arguments 'last', 'first', 'lowest', 'highest', i.e. last note played, first note played, lowest note played or highest note played.
 If this seems confusing right now do not fret, upon playing with the AudioKeys itself your understanding of this concept will become more clear.

-The code below line 31 is the core of the webaudio.
+The [code below line 73](https://github.com/kylestetz/AudioKeys/blob/master/test/index.html#L73) is the core of the webaudio.
 This is where we will find our oscillator nodes, gain nodes, and we will add a filter node.
 Below the node connections you will see a function called `linearRampToValueAtTime`.
 This is part of the audioparam interface inside of webaudio.
 Don't worry too much about audioparams for right now, we will discuss them indepth in a future toturial.
 For now, just know that `linearRampToaValueAtTime` allows us to perform automation and create envelopes, such as amplitude and filter envelopes.

 From here we will tweak a portion of Kyle Stetz' original code.
 Let's add a filter by adding a BiquadFilterNode.

 `var filter = context.createBiquadFilter();`

 Now let's assign it a type of `'lowpass'` and give it a value of 250.

 ```
 filter.type = 'lowpass';
 filter.frequency.value = 250;
 ```

 Next step, let's switch up our connections and get our signal flow correct.

 ```
 osc.connect(filter);